Mohammad Najibullah: National Reconciliation

 In September 1986, the National Compromise Commission (NCC) was established on the orders of Najibullah.
 The NCC's goal was to contact counter-revolutionaries "in order to complete the Saur Revolution in its new phase."
 Allegedly, an estimated 40,000 rebels were contacted by the government.
 At the end of 1986, Najibullah called for a six-months ceasefire and talks between the various opposition forces, this was part of his policy of National Reconciliation.
 The discussions, if fruitful, would lead to the establishment of a coalition government and be the end of the PDPA's monopoly of power.
 The programme failed, but the government was able to recruit disillusioned mujahideen fighters as government militias.
-In many ways, the National Reconciliation led to an increasing number of urban dwellers to support his rule, and the stabilisation of the Afghan defence forces.
+A number of prominent Mujahideen commanders defected to the government, such as Ismatullah Muslim in Kandahar, Fazal Ahmad in Herat, and Juma Khan in Andarab with a large number of their followers in exchange for cash.
+Many more Mujahideen joined the government’s tribal militias, some of them being incorporated into the Afghan Army as divisions.
+In many ways, the National Reconciliation led to an increasing number of urban dwellers to support his rule, and the stabilisation of the Afghan Armed Forces.